paulmagadi/Ecommerce_Fullstack_Django_Flutter/README.md

 `flutter run` on the **main.dart** file

-Look for `config.dart` and ensure you cofigure the **BaseUrl** depending on the environment you are running the app
+Look for `config.dart` in the `lib` directory and ensure you cofigure the **BaseUrl** depending on the environment you are running the app

 `http//127.0.0.1:800/` for Web browser